News

 "Our practice is deeply committed to finding implementable approaches throughout all stages of the design process to improve our landscapes' social and environmental benefits and better understand how we can minimize the emissions required to create them," said Margot Long.

-In this webinar, PWL Principal Margot Long will walk us through strategies her firm uses at each stage of the design process to advance the performance and value of our urban landscapes.
+In this webinar, PWL Principal Margot Long walks us through strategies her firm uses at each stage of the design process to advance the performance and value of our urban landscapes.
 This will include listening to and advocating for Indigenous voices and values, supporting native tree and soil retention, adapting to a changing climate, and learning from post-occupancy studies.

 About Margot